 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels or higher for this time of year.
-The majority of the surface water and groundwater stations across the KB recorded increases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.24, 19.44, and 19.30 feet, well above the fourteen feet agricultural cut-off.
+About two thirds of the surface water and groundwater stations across the KB recorded decreases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.09, 19.21, and 19.14 feet, well above the fourteen feet agricultural cut-off.
 Approximately eighty percent of UEC surficial aquifer wells are at median levels, with the remainder in the upper and lower percentile ranges.
-Surface and groundwater levels increased in about two thirds of the Lower East Coast (LEC) monitoring stations over the past week.
+Surface and groundwater levels increased in the majority of the Lower East Coast (LEC) monitoring stations over the past week.
 Water levels are low in the C-111 basin and portions of Everglades National Park (ENP).
 There are construction and repairs in Southern Dade that are impacting groundwater levels temporarily.
 Approximately forty percent of the USGS Biscayne aquifer monitor wells are in their upper 76th to 90th percentile range or higher at this time and twenty five percent are at median levels.
 The remainder is in the lower 10th to 24th percentile range or lower.

-In the Lower West Coast (LWC), groundwater levels increased in the majority of the monitor wells over the last seven days.
+In the Lower West Coast (LWC), groundwater levels increased in about two thirds of the monitor wells over the last seven days.
 The majority of the wells in the Surficial aquifer are at median levels or higher for this time of year.
 About eighty percent of the Lower Tamiami aquifer wells are in the upper 76th to 90th percentile range, with the remainder at median levels.
 The majority of the Sandstone aquifer monitor wells are at median levels for this time of year.
-About two thirds of the Mid-Hawthorn aquifer monitor wells are at median levels or higher, with most of the remainder in the lower 10th to 24th percentile range and lower.
+Over half of the Mid-Hawthorn aquifer monitor wells are at median levels or higher, with most of the remainder in the lower 10th to 24th percentile range and lower.
 Figure 1 summarizes current water level conditions.

-Explanation - Percentile classes (symbol color based on most recent measurement Spri ings • • • • 0 Real-Time • 1 <10 10-24 25-75 76-90 >90 11.
-Not Δ Continuous Periodic Measurements a Low Much Below Normal Below Normal Normal Above Normal Much Above Normal High Ranked
+Explanation - Percentile classes (symbol color based on most recent measurement) s Spri ngs • • • • 0 Real-Time • Laur <10 10-24 25-75 76-90 >90 I E - b Not Δ Low Much Below Normal Below Normal Normal Above Normal Much Above Normal High Ranked Periodic Vleasurements